dbt-labs/dbt-codegen/README.md

 - `upstream_descriptions` (optional, default=False): Whether you want to include descriptions for identical column names from upstream models and sources.
 - `include_data_types` (optional, default=True): Whether you want to add data types to your model column definitions.
-- `case_sensitive_cols` (optional, default=False): Whether you want column names to be in lowercase, or to match the case in the source table.
+- `case_sensitive_cols` (optional, default=False): Whether you want column names to be in lowercase, or to match the case in the model table.

 ### Usage: